YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When should surgery wait?

 Surgery should wait when the platelet count is very low, falling, unexplained, or linked with bleeding symptoms.
-It should also wait when the patient has active illness, abnormal clotting tests, severe liver disease, unexplained bruising, several abnormal blood cell lines, or no clear plan from the doctor managing the platelet problem.
+It should also wait when there is active illness, abnormal clotting tests, severe liver disease, unexplained bruising, several abnormal blood cell lines, or no clear plan from the doctor managing the platelet problem.

-Surgery should also wait if the patient is trying to manipulate the result without medical supervision.
+Surgery should also wait if someone is trying to manipulate the result without medical supervision.
 Stopping aspirin, blood thinners, prednisone, immune treatment, supplements, or prescribed medicines without guidance can create new danger.
-The page about whether a hair transplant can be dangerous explains the larger safety principle.
-Rare serious events are usually linked to poor screening, poor judgment, unsafe medication handling, or ignoring medical warning signs.
+The larger safety principle in whether a hair transplant can be dangerous matters here.
+Rare serious events are usually linked to poor screening, poor judgment, unsafe medication handling, or ignored medical warning signs.

 Warning signs after any procedure include bleeding that does not settle with pressure, expanding swelling, fever, worsening pain, discharge, spreading redness, or a wound that opens.
 If infection concern appears, the guidance on an infected hair transplant gives warning signs that need quick clinic contact.
 Low platelets are mainly a bleeding issue, but a medically fragile patient can have more than one risk at the same time.

-Waiting is not failure.
-In elective surgery, a delay can be the decision that protects the result.
+Waiting is not a failed booking.
+In elective surgery, a delay can be the decision that protects both safety and the final result.

 How would I decide at Diamond Hair Clinic?

-I would not judge low platelets from a single screenshot.
-I would want the full CBC, the trend, the reason for the low count, bleeding history, medication list, liver and immune history, and any treating-doctor opinion.
+I do not clear low platelets from a single cropped screenshot.
+I need the full CBC, the trend, the reason for the low count, bleeding history, medication list, liver and immune history, and any treating-doctor opinion.
 If the count is mildly low, stable, and explained, surgery may still be reasonable.
-If the count is very low, falling, symptomatic, or unexplained, I would delay the operation until the medical picture is clear.
+If the count is very low, falling, symptomatic, or unexplained, I delay the operation until the medical picture is clear.

-I would also adjust the surgical plan to the patient, not the other way around.
+I also adjust the surgical plan to the medical situation, not the other way around.
 Sometimes that means a smaller session.
 Sometimes it means repeat testing.
 Sometimes it means hematology clearance.
 Sometimes it means no surgery until the platelet issue is treated or explained.

-The patient should not feel embarrassed to report low platelets.
+You should not feel embarrassed to report low platelets.
 The unsafe choice is hiding the result because the travel date is already fixed.
-A careful clinic would rather postpone an elective operation than discover preventable bleeding risk on the surgical day.
+Postponing an elective operation is better than discovering preventable bleeding risk on the surgical day.

 If your platelet count is low, send the full report before travel.
 The answer may still be yes, but it should be a medically reviewed yes.